Current Conditions

 Insects: During warm months, insects are present on the island and emerge at different times.

-- Brine Flies currently active are non-biting flies that cover the shorelines and occasionally move onto land early-summer through fall.
+- Brine Flies not currently active are non-biting flies that cover the shorelines and occasionally move onto land early-summer through fall.
 These flies are harmless and move out of the way when approached.